-Prophet's Life and Health liability libraries are designed to calculate the fulfilment cashflows, risk adjustment and the contractual service margin required for long term business modelling under the IFRS 17 Building Block Approach, BBA.
-With the use of the Nested Structures feature of Prophet these values can also be projected.
+Prophet's Life and Health liability libraries are designed to calculate the future cashflows, time value of money and risk adjustment for long term business modelling under the Building Block Approach, BBA.
+The IFRS 17 Group Calculations library uses results from liability models to perform aggregate calculations at the required unit of measurement.
+Both the General Model and the Variable Fee approach are supported and with the use of the Nested Structures feature of Prophet these values can also be projected.

 Similarly Prophet’s GI/P&C libraries are designed to calculate the Premium Allocation Approach, PAA, typical for short term business.